What is Retirement Age in Canada?

 Knowing where your retirement income will come from is a great start, but it’s just as important to figure out how much money you’ll need to retire comfortably in Canada.
 After all, having multiple income sources doesn’t mean much if they don’t cover your lifestyle and expenses.

-Determining your perfect retirement age involves assessing numerous factors:
+Determining your perfect retirement age involves assessing numerous factors.
+Use these steps as a guide:

-Evaluate Your Career – Are you eager to leave your job, or could you see yourself working longer?
-What would retirement mean for your career satisfaction?
+Evaluate your career: Are you eager to leave your job, or could you see yourself working longer?
+Canadians who gain fulfillment from jobs are more likely to delay retirement.

 Achieving retirement readiness takes diligent financial planning.
 Use these tips to help fund your ideal retirement lifestyle: